cafferychen777/caffery-research-homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Genetics
-- Artificial Intelligence
+- Genomics
 - Machine learning
-- Genetics

 # Education to show in About widget
 education: